oddbird/oddleventy/content/blog/2021/containerqueries.md

 ### Apply @-rules at desired breakpoints
 Now that a containment context has been defined, the `@container` rule is used to tell the browser when and how styles should change inside each container.

+With a narrow parent container, the `blockquote` features the image stacked on top of the text.

+{{ embed.figure(
+  data=[{'img': 'blog/2021/narrowquote.png',
+         alt: 'profile image on top of quote'}], caption='The profile image sits on top of the quote in narrow containers.'
+) }}

 At the first breakpoint, the layout for the `blockquote` changes so that the profile image moves from being above the quote to sitting next to it, and the text describing the speaker gets a heavier weight applied.